mehmetcanakbay/abilitySystem-unity/README.md

 }
 ```

 After these steps, simply create the Scriptable Object, then append this to the Abilities part of the AbilityComponent.
-Then set the settings in the scriptable object, press play and you'll see that your ability is working perfectly without problems!
+Then set the settings in the scriptable object, press play and hopefully you'll see that your ability is working perfectly without any problems!

 ## Last Words
 ---
 You can also clone this repository, open the example project and test things out for yourself.
 (2020.3.3f1 LTS)

-In this repository, I added the ability, and bound stuff like cooldowns to UI.
+In this repository, I added an ability and bound stuff like cooldowns to UI.
 You can get an idea of how all things work by looking at this project.

-One thing to consider is that this is extremely customizable and easy to create more functionality.
-For example, for this project, I have added a OnCooldownEvent and called this when the ability is on cooldown, and then used this event to update the UI.
+One thing to consider is that this is extremely customizable and you can easily create more functionality.
+For example, for this project, I have added an OnCooldownEvent and called this when the ability is on cooldown, and then used this event to update the UI.

 You can also create other events for other states, e.g. when it becomes Ready, you can then send an event, bind that to an UI object and then make the UI sprite pop for a second to let the player know that the ability is ready.